-Watering -- Aim to keep the soil evenly moist (but not soggy).
+Watering -- Aim to keep the soil evenly moist (but not constantly saturated).
 Don't let it dry out.

-The shoots may be tied to a trellis, sent up into neighboring bushes, or allowed to trail along the ground.
+The shoots may be tied to a trellis, or allowed to trail along the ground or climb over other plants.
+You can also grow it in a hanging planter.
 You may prune any shoots that grow too long.
-When you trim back a branch, new growth will sprout from the nodes below it, making it bushier.
+Side shoots will then sprout from the nodes below the cut, making it bushier.

 Fertilizing -- Calceolaria has average fertilizing needs.

-Bugs to watch for -- Look for any pests that can affect your other plants.
+Bugs to watch for -- Aphids, spider mites.
+Look for any pests that can affect your other plants.